nileshhshinde29/MERN_stack_notes/Question Bank/JS/Javascript.md

 - What is webpack?
 - what we do for secure web application from fishing.
 - what are generator functions in javascript?
+- What are hooks?
+- What is useMemo and UseCallback?

 # CSS: